jooaf/thoth/README.md

 Usage: thoth [COMMAND]

 Commands:
-  add     Add a new block to the scratchpad list    List all of the blocks within your thoth scratchpad delete  Delete a block by name view    View (STDOUT) the contents of the block by name copy    Copy the contents of a block to the system clipboard help    Print this message or the help of the given subcommand(s)
+  add          Add a new block to the scratchpad list         List all of the blocks within your thoth scratchpad load_backup  Load backup file as the main thoth markdown file delete       Delete a block by name view         View (STDOUT) the contents of the block by name copy         Copy the contents of a block to the system clipboard help         Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help
   -V, --version  Print version
 ```

 #### Examples